Date: April 13, 2022

 - Definition of Manufacturing Critical-path Time (MCT)

-- The business impact of MCT reduction: reduced operating costs, improved quality, and better on-time delivery
+- Understanding the business impact of MCT reduction: reduced operating costs, improved quality, and better on-time delivery

 - How to use MCT to identify opportunities to improve operations in the shop floor, office and supply chain